El Coyote (character): Other early Coyote characters

 Several of the novels' characters appeared throughout the series.
-Among them, Fray Jacinto at the mission station San Juan de Capistrano, who knew of Coyote's identity (and tried to get César to marry Lupe – he was the only one knowing Julian's true background).
-He was murdered in late 1872.
+Among them, Fray Jacinto at the mission station San Juan de Capistrano, who knew of Coyote's identity (and tried to get César to marry Lupe – he was the only one knowing Julián's true background.
+He also encouriged Coyote to let Jr know of his father's double identity.
+Fray Jacinto was murdered in late 1872 (in Los servidores del circulo verde, number 45).
 Later there was Fray Anselmo at San Benito de Palermo.
 Don Goyo Paz fought in the Mexican–American War and was a ranch owner not too far from San Antonio – los Lugones were hired bodyguards at Don Goyo's, whose son Gregorio Paz was to marry Guadalupe, but "El Diablo" forced César to marry her instead.
-There were solicitor José Covarrubias, doctor Garcia Oviedo, and Los Angeles sheriff Teodomiro Mateos – sheriff twice (1860s and 1870s), and in later years one of César's best friends.
-Former civil war spy Ginevra St. Clair appeared in 1869 (El exterminio de la Calavera, where César fell in love with her, but she died).
-There also were three more adventurers who appeared in several novels – Chris Wardell, "El Diablo" (Juan Nepomuceno Mariñas), and "Princess Irina" (Odile Garson – she debuted in Otra lucha in early 1870, and soon tried to charm César, but ended up as the partner of "El Diablo" after César's marriage).
+There were solicitor José Covarrubias, doctor Garcia Oviedo, and Los Angeles sheriff Teodomiro Mateos – sheriff twice (from late 1865 up to the 1870s and shortly also later in the 1870s), and in later years one of César's best friends.
+Of those three at least Oviedo knew the identity of Coyote from 1871 (Rapto).

+Former civil war spy Ginevra St. Clair appeared around the late 1860s (El exterminio de la Calavera, number 9, where César fell in love with her, but she was killed).
+It is considered one of the most appreciated novels in the series.
+There also were three more adventurers who appeared in several novels – Chris "Diamonds" Wardell, "El Diablo" (Juan Nepomuceno Mariñas - later known as Roberto Cifuentes), and "Princess Irina" (Odile Garson – she debuted in Otra lucha, number 13, in early 1870, and soon tried to charm César, but ended up as the partner of "El Diablo" after César's marriage).
 All three started out as some kind of enemies of Coyote.
 Anita was Guadalupe's maiden, and San Francisco chief vigilante Captain Farrell became a good friend of Coyote.
 Another noble ranch owner was Don Rómulo Hidalgo (with his son Justo – his father was murdered around 1871).
-In the novels there were of course also a lot of villains – Coyote's worst and toughest enemy probably was Robert Toombs (featured in Guadalupe and its sequels around 1872).
-Several novels were adventures in sequels (one special long one was Coyote's adventures with Analupe De Monreal around 1873).
+In the novels there were of course also a lot of villains – Coyote's worst and toughest enemy probably was Robert Toombs (featured in Guadalupe, original Cliper novel number 47 and its sequels, telling stories of around 1872).
+Several novels were adventures with sequels (one special long series was Coyote's adventures featuring Analupe de Monreal in 1872-1873).